Fun Soccer Drills for 4 Year Olds

 Obstacle Course

-When doing the dribbling drills, you don’t need to encourage the player to keep their head up (just yet, anyways).
+When doing the dribbling drills, you don’t need to encourage the player to keep their head up (just yet, anyway).
 Instead, make sure they keep the ball close to their body while moving.

 Passing the right way is essential to the foundation of a player.
 Here are a few soccer drills for 4 year olds that focus on passing: